Latest posts by Aran Davies (see all)

 - Blockchain consensus algorithms ensure that cryptocurrency transactions are immutable.
 For eSports stakeholders, this means that they will receive payments and the transaction won’t bounce.

 - Blockchain DApps use smart contracts, and these automatically transfer cryptocurrencies upon fulfillment of predefined conditions.
-Read about smart contracts in “How to deploy smart contract on Ethereum?”.
+Read about smart contracts in “How to deploy a smart contract on Ethereum?”.
 This is important for eSports stakeholders since their payment is assured.

 - Secure hardware wallets like Ledger Nano S help crypto users to secure their digital currencies.